10 Value Stocks To Invest In Now

 Big oil companies are prototypical value stocks, as they generally trade at low multiples and pay high dividends.
 But ExxonMobil was already on the move when winter set in last year, and the momentum has continued amid the ban on Russian oil due to that country’s invasion of Ukraine, albeit with a few hiccups.

 Oil and gas prices hit multiyear highs in March, and gas prices hit an all-time high in June, boosting earnings across the energy industry.
-ExxonMobil’s stock is up over 40% since the beginning of the year and is paying a hefty 4.09% dividend.
-Several major investment firms, including Credit Suisse and Goldman Sachs, maintained or upgraded their “buy” or “outperform” ratings in June.
+Although prices have dropped since then, ExxonMobil’s stock is up 81.35% since the beginning of the year and is paying a 3.25% dividend.

 10. Camping World Holdings Inc. (CWH)